 (b) it would be in your best interests to have an alternative or specialist survey carried out

-2013 or the Consumer Rights Act 2015, or under any such other legislation as may from time to time be applicable.
+Nothing in this clause shall operate to exclude, limit or otherwise affect your rights to cancel under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulation 2013 or the Consumer Rights Act 2015, or under any such other legislation as may from time to time be applicable.

-be responsible for fees and charges incurred by the surveyor up until the date of cancellation.
+Please note that where you have specifically requested that the surveyor provides services to you within fourteen days of entering into the contract, you will be responsible for fees and charges incurred by the surveyor up until the date of cancellation.

-We reserve the right to reschedule the date and/or time of the inspection due to staff illness, operational issues, or other reason such as industrial action, inclement weather, or government advice and shall do so with no liability to you or any other third party for costs or damages.
+We reserve the right to reschedule the date and/or time of the inspection due to staff illness, operational issues, or other reasons such as industrial action, inclement weather, or government advice and shall do so with no liability to you or any other third party for costs or damages.

-conveyancing processes or timescales unless you have specifically informed us of these timescales, and we have agreed in writing to provide our report to meet these timescales.
+The report is provided for your use, and the surveyor cannot accept responsibility if it is used, or relied upon, by anyone else.
+We cannot accept liability for any delays to legal or conveyancing processes or timescales unless you have specifically informed us of these timescales, and we have agreed in writing to provide our report to meet these timescales.

 ‘The Royal Institution of Chartered Surveyors (RICS) recommends the use of liability caps to members as a way in which to manage the risk in survey work.
 Our aggregate liability arising out of, or in connection with this survey, whether arising from negligence, breach of contract, or any other cause whatsoever, shall in no event exceed £20,000.00 (twenty thousand pounds).
 This clause shall not exclude or limit our liability for actual fraud and shall not limit our liability for death or personal injury caused by our negligence.’